FAQs

 Online

-What should you ask the guitar teacher?
+3. What might you ask the music teacher?

-Where did you learn guitar?
+Where did you learn to play?

 What made you want to teach?